-Join us for a free and fun pop up bike ride in Fairmount Park to see some of the park's cherry blossoms at a casual pace.
-The bike ride will end at Shofuso Japanese House & Garden for a chance to check out their Sake Garden (pay as you go) as part of the weeklong Subaru Cherry Blossom Festival.
-Bike ride participants can visit inside Shofuso ($12 admission fee) upon arrival or if you are a member of Fairmount Park Conservancy, Shofuso or Association for Public Art you can get in for free!
-You do not have to pay to access the Sake Garden.
+Join us for a free and fun pop up bike ride in Fairmount Park to see some of the park's cherry blossoms and public art at a casual pace.
+The bike ride will end near Shofuso Japanese House & Garden for a chance to check out their Sake Garden (pay as you go) as part of the weeklong Subaru Cherry Blossom Festival.

-MEETING LOCATION: The front (south side//where the "Rocky steps" are) of the Philadelphia Museum of Art (near the Indego station there - where you can pick up a bike if you need one).
+MEETING LOCATION: The front (south side//where the "Rocky steps" are) of the Philadelphia Museum of Art (near the Indego station there - where you can pick up a bike if available).

 WHAT TO EXPECT ON THE RIDE: Our friends at Philly Bike Tour Co will lead the bike ride alongside folks from Japan America Society of Greater Philadelphia and Association for Public Art who will share interesting facts about the cherry blossoms and sculptures along the way.
 The ride will end at the Sake Garden near Shofuso for pay-as-you go food and beverages.

 ABOUT THE SAKE GARDEN (pay as you go): A pop-up beer garden presented by Parks on Tap, that is Philadelphia’s take on the Japanese tradition of cherry blossom picnics.
 Enjoy beer, cocktails, and Asian fusion fare beneath the trees in Fairmount Park.